 Leaders eat last

 In NAVY leaders eat only after all marines being fed.
 It’s not purposeless.
-It shows the very important principle.
+It shows a very important principle.
 Why are they doing so?

 To be a leader is not for free.
 The price of leadership is a willingness to put the needs of others over leaders own needs.

-Only authentic leader is able to create wide Circle of safety, in which all these drugs operate to support the success.
+Only authentic leader is able to create a wide Circle of safety, in which all these drugs operate to support success.
 Not only business success.
-Success of team itself as well as success of every particular member.
+The success of the team itself as well as the success of every particular member.